 - Fill out the Pre-Mock Interview form which contains questions about your background, activities, interest and experience in your chosen profession.
 This should be submitted at least one week in advance of your mock interview.

 - Request letters to support your application.
 The deadline for letters is May 31st.
 See the section on Letters of Recommendation for further guidance.

-- Many applicants take the entrance exam from January-June of their application year.
+- Many applicants take the entrance exam from January-May of their application year.

 - Draft the activities/experience descriptions.

 - Work on your personal statement or statement of purpose.